ceberm/RNFabric-JWP/README.md

 1. Clone the repository.
 2. Run `npm install`
 3. Run`npx react-native run-android`.
+4. Add the license key on the `setLicenseKey` method on `ReactFragment.kt`
 4. Check the Result.
 Video should play when clicking the button.

 ---